dpa99c/phonegap-launch-navigator-example/README.md

 The `IonicExample` folder contains an Ionic example project which illustrates how to wrap the plugin API as an AngularJS service.
 To run it, simply invoke with ionic, for example:

     $ ionic run android

-**IMPORTANT:** Note that the plugin will **NOT** work in a browser-emulated Cordova environment, for example by running `ionic serve` or using the [Ripple emulator](https://github.com/ripple-emulator/ripple).
-This plugin is intended to launch **native** navigation apps and therefore will only work on native mobile platforms (i.e. Android/iOS/Windows).

 # Pre-compiled app
 If you're unable to build the project or just want to try it out, here is the project as a pre-built app: